inkVerb/VIP/401-shell/Lesson-11.md

   - Putting a long set of instructions on the screen for terminal interaction
   - Placing a blog post into a script
   - Many, many more
+- Heredocs might break your script if they contain "whitespace"
+  - Don't include extra spaces/tabs inside your heredoc, even for code style
 - Know the rules of heredocs

 ___